Elementary Writing Prompts: 10 Creative Ways to Use Them in Your Classroom

 - Encourage critical thinking skills

-- Stimulate creative thought and expression
+- Spark creative thinking and expression

-- Help build confidence with writing tasks
+- Build confidence with writing tasks

 What Can You Teach with Writing Prompts?

-- engage students in a new lesson
+- a hook for a new lesson

 - an activity for an ongoing lesson

-- as a way to spark discussion
+- a discussion starter

 Scaffold Learning When Asking Students to Write from a Prompt

-Provide Sentence frames or Sentence Stems
+Provide Sentence Frames or Sentence Stems

 Engage Students in Cooperative Learning Activities before Being Asked to Write